 Benavides described San José de Giusewa as an extremely large structure compared to other missions in the region, with an unusual, rare octagonal bell tower.
 The church was 111 feet long and almost 34 feet wide.
 They built it with sandstone from the area, set in an adobe mortar.
 The walls are as thick as 6 feet on the west and 8 feet on the east.
-The walls extended 5-6 feet above the roof, which was likely for defensive purposes.
-The Navajo were enemies and attacks were common.
-Churches that served as fortresses were commonplace in Mexico and Old Spain.
+Additionally, the walls extended 5-6 feet above the roof, which was likely for defensive purposes.
+The Navajo were enemies and raids were common.
+Churches often served as fortresses in Mexico and Old Spain.

 Villagers positioned the nave on a north-south alignment, with the main facade and entry facing south.
 The nave has twelve low platforms, 12 x 18 inches, which archaeologists perceive as pedestals for sculpture or lighting units.
 The floor is stepped quite drastically in the chancel area, indicating that there were efforts to minimize excavation.
 A door in the east connects the nave with the convent.
 The burial ground is to the south of the church.
 It extended almost to the stream.
-Although the church was built of stone, the interior was finished with gypsum plaster and selenite windows lined the church walls.
+Though the church was built of stone, the interior was finished with gypsum plaster.
+Selenite windows lined the church walls.
 Selenite is a rock easily fractured to produce very thin, translucent panels.

 There are few references to San José from 1630 to the 1680 pueblo revolt.
 The assumption is that the newer San Diego Mission, further down the canyon, became the base of operations for missionary efforts in the area.
 Unlike the mission in Giusewa, the San Diego Mission endured.
-The Franciscans founded the San Diego Mission in 1622.
-Jemez Pueblo burned it in 1623 and the Franciscans rebuilt it in 1626 or 1628.
+The Franciscans founded it in 1622, Jemez Pueblo burned it in 1623, and the Franciscans rebuilt it in 1626 or 1628.

 Oñate’s arrival represented domination, a war using steel and religion to undermine traditional spiritual practices and indigenous culture.
-The rivalry between church and state for revenue and resources detrimentally impacted the pueblos.
+However, the subsequent rivalry between church and state for revenue and resources further impacted the pueblos.
 Abuse, cruelty, enslavement, greed, rape and murder were commonplace.
-European borne diseases decimated the population and prolonged drought in the late 1600s increased the frequency of raids by nomadic neighbors struggling to survive, including Apache, Ute and Comanche.
+European borne diseases decimated the population.
+Later, a prolonged drought in the late 1600s provoked raids by nomadic neighbors struggling to survive, including Apache, Ute and Comanche.

 In August, 1680, the bitterness and festering anger in the pueblos mobilized and organized under the leadership of Po’pay, a medicine man from Ohkay Owingeh Pueblo (near Española).
-The pueblos of New Mexico united in opposition to the Spanish, marching on Santa Fe as one on August 10.
-The Pueblo Revolt successfully drove the Spanish back to El Paso and northern Mexico for 12 years.
+The pueblos of New Mexico united in opposition to the Spanish.
+Puebloan warriors descended on Santa Fe on August 10.
+The attack, known as the Pueblo Revolt, successfully drove the Spanish south to El Paso for 12 years.

 Diego de Vargas

 Diego de Vargas’ objective was different than Oñate.
 Conversion of the local population was secondary to establishing a barrier between Spanish mining interests in Mexico and the French and British expanding from the east.
-Vargas prioritized establishing settlers along the sporadic, fertile waterways, establishing a human shield of villages.
-Initially he focused his efforts on the region around Santa Fe to secure the capital.
+Vargas prioritized establishing villages along the fertile waterways, establishing a human shield of villages.
+Initially he focused on the region around Santa Fe to secure the capital.

 Many of the pueblos further from Santa Fe were hostile to the return of the Spaniards, including Jémez Pueblo.
-They fought the Spanish relentlessly for two years until July 24, 1694, when Vargas launched a full-scale assault against Jémez Pueblo.
+They fought relentlessly for two years until July 24, 1694, when Vargas launched a full-scale assault against them.